 MIPS Series5 Warrior M-class cores offer high performance, scalable and trusted solutions for a wide range of embedded applications.

-Support is provided by a comprehensive set of hardware and software development tools from Imagination as well as a growing ecosystem of partners.
+- Support is provided by a comprehensive set of hardware and software development tools from MIPS as well as a growing ecosystem of partners.

-Several hypervisors for the M-Class cores are available and under development from Imagination and leading third party developers including Seltech and PUCRS University in Brazil.
+- Several hypervisors for the M-Class cores are available and under development from MIPS and leading third party developers including Seltech and PUCRS University in Brazil.